-In One Piece, the villain of the CP9 saga, Spandam has spent the entire arc beating Nico Robin mercilessly without any way for her to defend herself, as well as saying anything he can to break her spirit.
+The villain of the CP9 saga, Spandam has spent the entire arc beating Nico Robin mercilessly without any way for her to defend herself, as well as saying anything he can to break her spirit.
 Once she ends up breaking free, she pins him down, smacks him in the face over and over, then finishes it off by snapping his spine nearly in two.
-This doesn't kill him, but it ends up making him suffer a Fate Worse Than Death due to him being crippled for life while the group of assassins he was the former boss of is out for his blood.
+This doesn't kill him, but it ends up making him suffer a Fate Worse than Death due to him being crippled for life while the group of assassins he was the former boss of is out for his blood.
 For a while, though, as he eventually recovered and is now in the CP0 but, ironically, two of said assassins are now his superiors.

 Trafalgar Law's entire plan, including his alliance with the Straw Hats, has been to get revenge on Donquixote Doflamingo for an event in their shared past that occurred thirteen years ago.
-Doflamingo killed his own brother, Rocinante, who was Law's Parental Substitute and the man who pulled the Tykebomb Law back from the brink and found a cure for his incurable disease while ensuring the kid's escape from Doflamingo, who wanted to be Law's Evil Mentor instead.
+Doflamingo killed his own brother, Rocinante, who was Law's Parental Substitute and the man who pulled the Tyke-Bomb Law back from the brink and found a cure for his incurable disease while ensuring the kid's escape from Doflamingo, who wanted to be Law's Evil Mentor instead.
 Thus Law's singular focus is to make sure Doflamingo dies no matter what, even if it means he has to die as well in the process.
 Doflamingo doesn't die, but he is subjected to one of the series' most brutal Break the Haughty processes of the whole series, which more or less works anyway.